Optum/dce/README.md

 # AWS DCE

-# The premier repository for AWS Disposable Cloud Environments (DCE).
+# The premier repository for AWS Disposable Cloud Environment (DCE).

 <!--
 Generated with markdown-toc